 - Monitor the refrigerator, as well as receive a recommended shopping list

 You can easily manage all this using your smartphone or a specialized smart speaker like Amazon Echo or Google Home.
-For example, after a hot day, nothing prevents you from reducing the air temperature before entering the house.
+For example, nothing prevents you from reducing the air temperature before entering the house after a hot day.

 Cons of house automation

-The biggest risk you subscribe yourself to when installing a smart house system is, of course, the danger of being hacked.
-Hackers can find ways to find out your passwords, so you better take care of security, especially if breach might seriously threaten your safety, like if your front doors or alarm are automated.
+The most significant risk you subscribe yourself to when installing an innovative house system is, of course, the danger of being hacked.
+Hackers can find ways to find out your passwords, so you better care about security, significantly if a breach might seriously threaten your safety, like if your front doors or alarm are automated.

-And in addition, it is important not to forget that the smart house technology is still new, and therefore there is still almost no standardization of technologies, and thus, many systems are incompatible with each other.
+And in addition, it is essential not to forget that intelligent house technology is still new.
+Therefore there is still almost no standardization of technologies, and thus, many systems are incompatible with each other.

 What are the possibilities?

-Despite all these disadvantages, home automation is nevertheless very versatile, we have already briefly mentioned some of its functions, but let's talk about them in more detail.
+Home automation is nevertheless very versatile; we have already briefly mentioned some of its functions, but let's talk about them in more detail.

-Light control allows you to save energy costs by leaving the light on only at night, and also, if there is a motion sensor, the light can be turned on only when there is someone in the room, moreover, you can also control how bright the light will be, what color will it have, and so on.
+Light control allows you to save energy costs by leaving the light on only at night, and also, if there is a motion sensor, the light can be turned on only when there is someone in the room.
+Moreover, you can also control how bright the light will be, what colour will it have, and so on.

-Automatic temperature control gives you the ability to reduce the temperature before bedtime to make your sleep more comfortable, as well as reduce heating or turn off the air conditioner when no one is at home to reduce your electricity bills.
+Automatic temperature control gives you the ability to reduce the temperature before bedtime to make your sleep more comfortable and reduce heating or turn off the air conditioner when no one is at home to reduce your electricity bills.

-You can increase the security of your house with alarm, the ability to remotely open and close the front door, and other useful functions, but do not forget about the danger of cyber attacks.
+You can increase the security of your house with an alarm, the ability to remotely open and close the front door, and other valuable functions, but do not forget about the danger of cyberattacks.

 In the bathroom, you can make the floor heating upon entering it, control the comfortable water temperature, and much more that will make your time in the bathroom as comfortable as possible.